 They asked the CFC researchers to only do projects that took full advantage of their combined skill sets.
 As a result of this innovative approach, the original team of CFC researchers made significant findings that changed our understanding of the disease.

-Today, the impact of our approach is multiplying.
+In recent years, the impact of our approach has been multiplying.
 CFC-authored publications are among the top ten most referenced in the field.
 Follow-on National Institutes of Health (NIH) funding exceeded our own $9 million investment and other national organizations are sanctioning and duplicating our pioneering model.

-Taking CFC into consideration, this year the National Eye Institute specifically endorsed “cross-functional groups” and collaboration as part of its new research strategy.
+Taking CFC into consideration, in 2015 the National Eye Institute specifically endorsed “cross-functional groups” and collaboration as part of its revised research strategy.